IV1T3/django-middleware-fileuploadvalidation/README.md

       - IMAGE_RESTRICTIVE: image/gif, image/jpeg, image/png, image/tiff
       - TEXT_RESTRICTIVE: text/plain
       - VIDEO_RESTRICTIVE: video/mp4, video/mpeg
-    - CUSTOM: This allows to define a custom whitelist.
-  - `whitelist` (optional): If *CUSTOM* has been specified in the *whitelist_name* field, then this field requires a list of MIME types defining the custom whitelist.
+  - `whitelist`: If you want to use a custom whitelist, you can define it here.
+The whitelist must be a list of strings.
+Each string must be a valid MIME type.
+For example: `["application/pdf", "image/png"]`.
+This setting will override the `whitelist_name` setting.